In Valamis, lessons are the main experience blocks for digital learning.

 - Show category title - a category for each question will be visible to learners.

-- Set passing score - set the score limit that decides whether the lesson has been passed.
+- Set passing score - set the score limit that decides whether the lesson has been passed or just attempted.
+This is done automatically, based on the number of pages viewed and success in answering questions.

 Importing and exporting in Lesson Studio